CU-DBMI/set-website/_posts/2025-05-01-Understanding-Object-Storage.md

 ### 📤 Data transfer cost (Egress)

-Object storage providers often charge for "egress", or data transfers to a location outside their bucket.
+Object storage providers often charge for "egress", or data transfers to a location outside their platforms.
 These charges may seem small at first but can add up over time.
-It's also important to note "ingress", or data transferred into an object storage provider's bucket.
+It's also important to note "ingress", or data transferred into an object storage provider's bucket, may also have distinct cost implications (these are often less than egress).

 | Provider      | Egress (Download) Cost Per GB| Notes |
 |---------------|------------------------------|-------|